klilly50/Data-Science-Project-2024/README.md

 The [data_visualization](data_visualization) directory contains the Python notebooks used to visualize and explore the datasets.

 The [modeling](modeling) directory contains the Python notebooks used to perform the modeling on the datasets.
-The main modeling files are the InitialModeling notebook in the FirstYearCheckouts subdirectory and the TimeSeriesForecasting notebook in the TimeSeries subdirectory.
+The main modeling files are the [FirstYearCheckoutsModeling](modeling/FirstYearCheckouts/FirstYearCheckoutsModeling.ipynb) notebook in the FirstYearCheckouts subdirectory and the [TimeSeriesForecasting](modeling/TimeSeries/TimeSeriesForecasting.ipynb) notebook in the TimeSeries subdirectory.

 Note that each of the directory above contain two subdirectories, one for the First Year Checkouts project and one for the Time Series project.

-The Seattle Library Checkouts by Title dataset is pubically available [here](https://data.seattle.gov/Community-and-Culture/Checkouts-by-Title/tmmm-ytt6/data) for download.
+The Seattle Library Checkouts by Title dataset is pubically available [here](https://data.seattle.gov/Community-and-Culture/Checkouts-by-Title/tmmm-ytt6/about_data) for download.
 As of September 2024, this file had data up through August 2024 and was 10.35 GB; it is not included in the repository due to its size.